 All Adults Are the Protectors of All Children

 Active shooter drills are giving kids a lifetime of anxiety.
 Emergency gun violence drills are for adults – not 6 year olds.
+Port-a-potties in classrooms as a public surrender to the coming gun violence.

 Arming teachers, the commonality of school lock downs and active shooter student training and placing the army or police force inside of our schools are extreme measures creating fear in students and make teaching more like combat than education.
 Wiki list of school shootings in America.
 List of Mass U.S. shootings;1,624 in 1,870 days.
 2017 record year for U.S. gun deaths.